 The discovery of sulfolane in drinking water wells in 2009 near the North Pole Refinery, about 15 miles east of Fairbanks, has led to an extensive groundwater investigation.
-Flint Hills Resources of Alaska, owner of the refinery, responded quickly by providing affected residents with alternate drinking water.
-Sulfolane is an emerging contaminant, therefore, the long-term health effects from exposure through drinking water are not yet understood.
+Flint Hills Resources Alaska, owner of the refinery, responded quickly by providing affected residents with alternate drinking water.
+Sulfolane is an emerging contaminant, and the long-term health effects from exposure through drinking water are not yet understood.
 The groundwater plume is approximately 2 miles wide, 3.5 miles long and over 300 feet deep, making it one of the largest in the state, with many private properties impacted.
-Currently nearly 300 alternate drinking water supplies have been installed in the affected properties.
+Currently approximately 1,500 people receive alternate drinking water supplies.
 For additional details, see Frequently Asked Questions.

-Cleanup Level Review: On April 4, 2014, the DEC Commissioner asked the Division of Spill Prevention and Response to further document the rationale and re-evaluate the information that led to the selection of a site-specific cleanup level for sulfolane.
-This evaluation is expected to be completed by the end of 2014.
+(See the Commissioner's decision - Apr.
+4, 2014 --96 KB PDF) The Commissioner also asked the SPAR Division to further document the rationale and re-evaluate the information that led to the selection of a site-specific cleanup level for sulfolane.

 The experts met in Fairbanks September 16-17 to review the available reference doses for sulfolane.
 A reference dose is a toxicity value and a key component used by DEC in establishing a cleanup level for the groundwater.
 The panel selected by TERA was comprised of national experts in toxicology, immunology, risk assessment, and contaminated sites.
 The public was invited to observe the two-day deliberations on relevant scientific issues related to the reference doses.
 This process and the results will help assure DEC utilizes the most scientifically defensible reference dose when calculating a groundwater cleanup level for sulfolane.